VedantUTSA/PYNQ_Demo/README.md

 <img src="Images/Zynq_add.PNG" width="600">
 </p>

 - Click on "Run Block Automation" on the top of the "Diagram" window highlited in green.
-This automatically adds the appropriate ports that need to be connected to the processor
+This automatically adds the appropriate ports that needs to be connected to the processor
 - Double click on the Zynq processor block to chnage the configurations/settings.
-Enable the GPIOs by selecting the EMIO check box under the MIO_Configuration>> IO_peripherals>> GPIO section as illustrated in the figure below.
-Set the GPIO width to 8
+Enable the GPIOs by selecting the EMIO check box under the MIO_Configuration>> IO_peripherals>> GPIO section as illustrated in the figure below and set the GPIO width to 8

 <p align="center">